Financial readiness is unit readiness

 Financial Wellness drives mission success

 70% of large US employers offer financial wellness for their employees.
 Easy access to digital tools, education, and counselors boost morale, performance, and retention.
+Individual financial well-being improves unit financial readiness.

 DoD invests a lot of resources in financial support but not in the coordinated way that can deliver a breakthrough boost in readiness and mission success.